 We orient each student from day one towards seeking technical understanding, appreciation, and depth.
 So that their future as a developer is built on this solid foundation.
 And we have an integrated and intensive Engineering Empathy curriculum, based on decades of experience in these fields, to directly address empathy and self-awareness.
 You can read more about our approach here, and also hear about what one of our students had to say about it.

-It is important to note that even though Dev Bootcamp's onsite program is only 9 weeks, there is Phase 0, a 9 week preparation phase that is accomplished remotely.
-You'll be expected to put at least 10-15 hours per week of work during that phase.
+It is important to note that even though Dev Bootcamp's immersion program is 9 weeks, there is Phase 0, a 9 week prep phase that is accomplished remotely.
+You'll be expected to put at least 15-25 hours of work in each week on the curriculum and pair with fellow students.
+While this phase is remote, it does require consistent effort every week.

 Phase 1 (weeks 1-3): Basic Ruby, how to think and communicate like a programmer, Database and ActiveRecord.